Th3-D5-482/Project-SnowCone/README.md

 - **Homepage** – Central hub showing the main dashboard with recent activity and suggestions.
 - **Search Page** – Interface for browsing songs by title, artist, or category.
-- **Library Page** – Space to access and curate personal song libraries.

 ---